02 March 2020

 Local anaesthesia is infiltrated into the scalp to numb the scalp before extracting the micrografts and injections for Regenera Activa.

-Once the scalp is numbed, punch biopsy is done on the scalp to extract micrografts.
+Once the scalp is numbed, punch biopsies are done on the scalp to extract micrografts.
 Each punch biopsy is approximately 2.5mm in diameter.
 I had 5 biopsies taken.

 This is my biopsy site immediately after 5 grafts were taken.